Facts and Trivia

 The venue most closely associated with the Awards is Grosvenor House Hotel, which has hosted the after-show reception nine times and the ceremony itself on four further occasions.
 The awards have also been held at many West End theatres including the Theatre Royal Drury Lane, the Victoria Palace, the Lyceum, the National Theatre, the Albery (now the Noël Coward), the Shaftesbury, the London Palladium, the Dominion, the Piccadilly and, most recently, the Royal Opera House.

 The first ever awards ceremony was held at the Café Royal on a Sunday evening in December 1976 and broadcast on the BBC as part of Nationwide.
 The first self-contained programme was broadcast on BBC1 in 1981, continuing until 1992 when it switched to BBC2 where it remained until 2003.
-In 2013 the event was broadcast live by BBC Radio 2 and ITV broadcasted a highlights programme shortly after the ceremony came to a close.
+In 2013 ITV broadcast a highlights programme shortly after the ceremony came to a close.
+This relationship continued in 2014 and 2015.

 Multi-talented performers who have pulled off the feat of winning in both dramatic and musical categories include Simon Russell Beale, Jonathan Pryce, Henry Goodman, Imelda Staunton and Janie Dee.
 But Dame Judi Dench tops the lot; not only has she won in both categories but in 1996 she did the double in the same year, winning Best Actress for Absolute Hell and Best Actress in a Musical for A Little Night Music.

 Sometimes one just isn’t enough.
 Among those who have had to dust off their acceptance speech for a second year running include director Stephen Daldry, who won consecutive Best Director awards in 1993 and 1994, Sheridan Smith, who won awards for Best Actress in a Musical (Legally Blonde) in 2011 and Best Performance in a Supporting Role (Flare Path) in 2012, and choreographers Dein Perry (1996 and 1997) and Matthew Bourne (2002 and 2003).
-Designers William Dudley, Mark Thompson and Tim Goodchild have also achieved the double, and lighting designer Paule Constable boasts three wins.
+Designers William Dudley, Mark Thompson, Tim Goodchild and Es Devlin have also achieved the double, as has sound designer Gareth Owen, and lighting designer Paule Constable boasts three consecutivewins.

 In 2002 Martine McCutcheon won Best Actress in a Musical for playing Eliza Doolittle in My Fair Lady.
 However, due to illness McCutcheon had already withdrawn from the show, to be replaced by Joanna Riding.
 The following year Riding won for her performance in the role.
 It is the only time the same award has been won for the same show in two successive years.